cascadingdown/ZhejiangLab/README.md

 ### Visualization

 The visualization script (`visualization.py`) provides functions to:
-- Display sample images from the dataset.
+- Render sample images from the dataset for visual inspection.
-- Show incorrect predictions made by the model.
+- Highlight incorrect predictions made by the model.
-- Save images to local directories for further inspection.
+- Save visualizations to local directories for further analysis and reporting.

 ### Data Transmission

 The data transmission script (`transmit.py`) handles the following tasks:
-- Classifying images and separating those predicted as "Artificial".
+- Classifying images and segregating those identified as "Artificial".
 - Transferring images to a remote server using SFTP.
-- Measuring and reporting the time taken for classification and data transfer.
+- Monitoring and reporting the duration of the classification process and the subsequent data transfer to provide insights into efficiency and performance.

 ## Examples